ledgerloops/ilp-kit/README.md

-# snap-solid
+# nlt-kit based on snap-solid)

-SNAP in the browser, on top of Solid
+SNAP in the browser, on top of Solid.

 Create the following files: